 Corbyn’s Cove Beach

 GB Oceania is a 3-star hotel and located in the center of Port Blair.
-The modern interior design of this hotel is cool and room is well-furnished too.
+The modern interior design of this hotel is cool and the room is well-furnished too.
 This hotel is just 2.6 km from the airport and all main tourist attractions are nearby only.
-Breakfast and dinner was complimentary from Hotel GB Oceania restaurant.
-In every restaurant in the Andaman Islands you’ll find mainly South Indian food.
+Breakfast and dinner were complimentary from Hotel GB Oceania restaurant.
+In every restaurant in the Andaman Islands, you’ll find mainly South Indian food.
 It is because here most tourists are from South India.

 Hotel GB Oceania